Skip to Content

 If you want to pick your economy seat ahead of time, you have to pay a fee, which varies depending on the seat.
 For my two short internal flights I didn’t bother with this.
 But I didn’t want to get stuck in the middle for the seven-hour flight home, so I paid about €30 to choose an aisle seat.
 If undisturbed sleep on the flight over is important to you, pay extra for a window seat.

-the family lane at helsinki airport is well marked
+The family lane at helsinki airport is well marked

 Tip: On the return from Helsinki, look for the family line at the security gate.
 It will be shorter and the workers on this line usually make a point of being patient and friendly.
 There’s also a nice play area near Gate 16 if your kids have energy to burn before the flight.